 Codec Profile: the overall audio quality you would like the send stream to be set to.
 This does not affect the quality of the stream that you are receiving.

 Channels: mono or stereo stream.
 Each instance of Link is mono by default.
 If you choose stereo, this will use two Link channels.
 For example, if Link 7 is set to stereo, it will actually use Link 7 for the left channel, and Link 8 for the right channel.

-Let's setup a key on a Infinity MP-16 that will allow you to talk and listen to a panel at a different utilizing Link.
-Note that this configuration is only to setup one side of the connection.
+Let's set up a key on an Infinity MP-16 that will allow you to talk and listen to a panel at a different utilizing Link.
+Note that this configuration is only to set up one side of the connection.
 The far end would also need to be configured similarly to allow for two-way communication.

 We will use Dashboard for some of this, but let's start with Link.

 For now, we configure everything in Link except for the Input Channel/Address.
 We will let Dashboard configure this.

 We've given the Input and Output Labels specific names ("Send to" and "Receive from"), as this will help us keep organized when we move over to Dashboard.